UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Mobile trading apps

-I like Freetrade’s mobile app, although it’s not as advanced as other platforms such as eToro, IG or Interactive Investor, which offer better research and chart tools.
+I like Freetrade’s mobile app, although it’s not as advanced as other platforms such as eToro, IG, or Interactive Investor, which offer better research and chart tools.

-Companies are also organised by themes – e.g., gaming stocks or firms with female CEOs.
-This is unique among investment platforms and I found it an interesting way to find new companies around themes of interest to you.
+Companies are also organised by themes — e.g., gaming stocks or firms with female CEOs.
+This is uncommon among investment platforms and I found it an interesting way to find new companies around themes of interest to you.

 Tap for a demo of Freetrade's U.K. trading app.